Oxyphil cell (parathyroid): Function

-With nuclear medicine scans, they selectively take up the Technetium-sestamibi complex radiotracer to allow delineation of glandular anatomy.
+With nuclear medicine scans, they selectively take up the Technetium-sestamibi complex radiotracer to leave delineation of glandular anatomy.

-Oxyphil cells have been shown to express parathyroid-relevant genes found in the chief cells and have the potential to produce additional autocrine/paracrine factors, such as parathyroid hormone-related protein (PTHrP) and calcitriol.
+Oxyphil cells have been shown to express parathyroid gland-relevant genes found in the chief cells and have the potential to produce additional autocrine/paracrine factors, such as parathyroid hormone-related protein (PTHrP) and calcitriol.
 Oxyphil cells have also been shown to have higher oxidative and hydrolytic enzyme activity than chief cells due to having more mitochondria.
 Oxyphil cells have significantly more calcium-sensing receptors (CaSRs) than chief cells.
 More work needs to be done to fully understand the functions of these cells and their secretions.